wh-alice/mig_visualstudio/vs/misc/local-variable-cannot-have-the-same-name-as-the-function-containing-it.md

 ---
-title: "Local variable cannot have the same name as the function containing it" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Local variable cannot have the same name as the function containing it | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"